TomSpencerLondon/Devops/README.md

 12. Sustainability

 Other advantages of cloud computing could include provisioning resources on demand (Elasticity).
 Better resource utilization and no upfront cost.
-You can stop spending money to maintain a data center and go global in minutes.
+We can stop spending money to maintain a data center and go global in minutes.
 There is no need of a dedicated server team to manage the infrastructure.

 This video is good for cloud migration: